More than 5 Million Happy Customers

 This is what you need to enter and stay in Vietnam within a short period!
 Normally, it is available for one-month single-entry visa (maximum stay in Vietnam for one month).
 Tourist visa may be extended once for 30 days after your arrival in Vietnam.
 If you plan to spend more than a month in Vietnam, or if you plan to exit Vietnam and re-enter from other countries, for eg., Cambodia, Laos or China, you will need a three-month multiple-entry visa with approval from local agents.

-Business visas are usually valid for three or six months, allowing multiple entries and the right to work in Vietnam.
-One-year business visas are also possible with special permission.
-To get a business visa, you often need a letter from a business sponsor in Vietnam.
-Getting a business visa has now become cheap and easy, although prices almost double those of a tourist visa.
-It is generally easier to apply for a business visa once in Vietnam, after having arrived with a tourist visa.
+Vietnam business visas are usually valid for three or six months, allowing multiple entries and the right to work in Vietnam.
+One-year business visas for Vietnam are also possible with special permission.
+To get a business Vietnam visa, you need a letter from a business sponsor in Vietnam.
+Getting a business visa has now become cheap and easy, although prices are almost double those of a Vietnam tourist visa.
+It is generally easier to apply for a business visa in Vietnam, after having arrived with an e visa for Vietnam from India.

 A student visa is usually arranged after your arrival.
 It’s acceptable to enter Vietnam on a tourist visa, enroll in a Vietnamese language course and then apply at the immigration department for a change in your visa status.
 In reality, the easiest way to do this is to contact a travel company and have them help you make the application.